If you're a self-deprecating Gen X/Zoomer with a Netflix account, then you've almost certainly seen Bo Burnham's fantastical new special: Inside.

 I found this super fascinating.
 We can see in our society that recognising what's wrong with us is held in really high regard, like the now ubiquitous phrase: "check your privilege".
 What this phrase doesn't elaborate on is what to do once you've realized your privilege.
 Which is exactly how I interpret Burnham’s self-absolution quote.

-The hard work isn't just recognising that you benefit from oppressive power structures every day in a million different ways (not being stopped by police while running in the street/having higher rates of social mobility/longer life expectancy/not having to fear for your life in police custody/etc).
+The hard work isn't just recognising that you benefit from oppressive power structures every day in a million different ways (not being stopped by police/ having higher rates of social mobility/ longer life expectancy/ not having to fear for your life in police custody/ etc).

 The hard work is doing your part to dismantle these structures.